 What Teachers Can and Cannot Do

 What you can do is substantial.
 You can create a classroom environment that reduces unnecessary stress.
-You can notice when pupils are struggling and document what you observe.
+You can notice when learners are struggling and document what you observe.
 You can follow your school's referral pathways promptly and completely.
-You can maintain a warm, consistent relationship with distressed pupils without taking on a therapeutic role.
+You can maintain a warm, consistent relationship with distressed learners without taking on a therapeutic role.
 You can model healthy emotional regulation in your own behaviour.
 And you can advocate within your school for the systemic changes that matter most: named mental health leads, regular staff training, and clear referral routes to external services.

-If a pupil discloses abuse or risk of harm to themselves or others, you must follow your school's safeguarding procedures immediately.
+If a learner discloses abuse or risk of harm to themselves or others, you must follow your school's safeguarding procedures immediately.
 You cannot promise confidentiality before a disclosure begins.
 A useful phrase is: "I want to support you, and I need to tell you that if you tell me something that worries me about your safety, I will have to share it with the right people to help you."
 This is honest, warm, and appropriate.
 After a difficult disclosure, seek supervision from your line manager or DSL.
-Teachers who regularly hold pupils' distress without support of their own are at significant risk of secondary traumatic stress and burnout.
+Teachers who regularly hold learners' distress without support of their own are at significant risk of secondary traumatic stress and burnout.

 Building a School Mental Health Strategy